 (e) Disqualification and Recusal: A member of the Committee shall be ineligible to participate in any Committee proceeding, preliminary inquiry, or adjudicatory review of a matter which he or she filed or to which he or she is the respondent.
 A member of the Committee may recuse himself or herself from a matter before the Committee at any time.
 Either the complainant or the respondent may petition the Committee to disqualify a member of the Committee from participating in proceedings related to the complaint.
 Such petition shall be granted if the Committee believes, by a majority vote, that good cause is shown for disqualification.
-In the event a member of the Committee is disqualified or recused, the Committee to serve during the period of such disqualification or recusal.
+In the event a member of the Committee is disqualified or recused, the Committee on Assignments shall appoint a member of the Senate to the Committee to serve during the period of such disqualification or recusal.
 Such appointee shall be a member of the same party as that of the disqualified or recused member.